ttvand/Basic-Generative-Models/README.md

 There is a separate folder for Variational AutoEncoders (VAE) and Generative Adversarial Networks (GAN).

-Both generative models consist of a main file and a utilities file.
+Both generative model folders consist of a main file and a utilities file.
 All hyperparameters, training and inspection logic is located in a concise main file with all additional logic in the utilities file.

 Both models also allow basic conditional encoding/decoding and generation/discrimination of MNIST digits.